microsoft/onefuzz/docs/managing-templates.md

 the process is similar for creating templates from scratch.

-This process demonstrates adding [Microsoft Teams notifications](notifications/teams.md) for any unique reports found to any `libfuzzer_linux` job template and saving it as `libfuzzer_with_teams`.
+This process demonstrates adding [Microsoft Teams notifications](notifications/teams.md) for new unique crash reports to an existing `libfuzzer_linux` job template and saving it as `libfuzzer_with_teams`.

 ## Using the CLI & modifying JSON